 The measures taken are considered effective for enveloped viruses such as human immunodeficiency virus (HIV), hepatitis B virus (HBV) and hepatitis C virus (HCV).
 The measures taken may be of limited value against non-enveloped viruses such as hepatitis A and parvovirus B19.
 Parvovirus B19 infection may be serious for pregnant women (fetal infection) and for individuals with immunodeficiency or increased erythropoiesis (e.g. haemolytic anaemia).

 Appropriate vaccination (hepatitis A and B) should be considered for patients in regular/repeated receipt of human plasma-derived factor VIII products.

-The formation of neutralising antibodies, inhibitors, to factor VIII is a known complication in the management of individuals with haemophilia A. These inhibitors are usually IgG immunoglobulins directed against the factor VIII procoagulant activity, which are quantified in Bethesda units (BU) per ml of plasma using Nijmegen's modified assay.
-The risk of developing inhibitors is correlated to the exposure to antihaemophilic factor VIII, this risk being highest within the first 20 exposure days.
-Rarely, inhibitors may develop after the first 100 days.
-Patients treated with human coagulation factor VIII should be carefully monitored for the development of inhibitors by appropriate clinical observations and laboratory tests.
-See also section 4.8 Undesiderable effects.
+The formation of neutralising antibodies (inhibitors) to factor VIII is a known complication in the management of individuals with haemophilia A. These inhibitors are usually IgG immunoglobulins directed against the factor VIII procoagulant activity, which are quantified in Bethesda Units (BU) per ml of plasma using the modified assay.
+The risk of developing inhibitors is correlated to the severity of the disease as well as the exposure to factor VIII, this risk being highest within the first 20 exposure days.
+Rarely, inhibitors may develop after the first 100 exposure days.

 Reports in the literature suggest that patients with Type 3 (severe) von Willebrand Disease may occasionally develop alloantibodies to von Willebrand factor.